grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]

-# Label used to further separate specific distributor and ingester metrics.
-For
+# (experimental) Label used to further separate specific distributor and
-# each write request, the group is obtained from the first non-empty group label
+# ingester metrics adding a 'group' label.
+For each write request, the group is
-# from the incoming list of timeseries.
+# obtained from the first non-empty group label from the incoming list of
+# timeseries.
 # CLI flag: -validation.separate-metrics-label
 [separate_metrics_label: <string> | default = ""]